 Episode Tags: Land and Water Conservation Fund

-After decades of underfunding, America’s national parks face a backlog of repairs and maintenance now totaling nearly 12 billion dollars.
-Alarmed by advancing urban sprawl, conservationists in South Carolina rely on the Land and Water Conservation Fund to acquire land needed to protect the natural wonders of a special coastal landscape.
-Researchers in Minnesota are developing perennial food crops that could revolutionize American agriculture.
+Alarmed by advancing urban sprawl, conservationists in South Carolina rely on the Land and Water Conservation Fund to acquire land needed to protect the natural wonders of a coastal landscape.

 For more than half a century, the federal Land and Water Conservation Fund has been supporting the purchase of land for public ownership and recreational access.
 The Appalachian Trail is just one of the beneficiaries.
 In Colorado, where climate change means less snowmelt and higher temperatures in rivers like the Yampa, residents are determined to do what they can to save the river by cooling it down.
 Unlike in the past, a young girl’s future role in taking over the family farm in Texas is accepted and welcomed.
 Scientists study spadefoot toads to learn more about the role of “plasticity” in evolution.